Umami Pot

 Step 1

-Trim both ends of bitter melon, cut it in half lengthwise, and remove the seeds and inner white pith using a spoon.
-Next, slice it into ⅕-inch (5 mm) pieces.
-Then, sprinkle salt and sugar over the slices, massage them, and let them sit for about 5 minutes.
+Trim both ends off the bitter melon, cut it in half lengthwise, and remove the seeds and white pith with a spoon.
+Next, slice it into thin pieces, about ¼ inch (5 mm) thick.
+Then, sprinkle salt and sugar over the slices, gently rub them, and let them sit for about 5 minutes.

 goya chanpuru_instruction-2